elusivecodes/FrostDateTime/README.md

 - `formatString` is a string containing the format you wish to use for parsing.
 - `dateString` is a string representing the date you are parsing.
-- `timezone` is a string representing the timezone name of the date, and will default to the system timezone.
+- `timezone` is a string representing the timezone name of the date, and will default to the system timezone (unless a timezone is specified in the `dateString`).

+If the `dateString` contains timezone or offset information, and the `timezone` argument is also passed, the created *DateTime* will be converted to the new `timezone`, otherwise the `timezone` will be used during date creation.

+The `isValid` property on the created *DateTime* object can be used to determine whether a formatted string was a valid date.

 ```javascript
 const date = DateTime.fromFormat(formatString, dateString, timezone);